Frank White, M.Phil.

 The Overview Effect: Space

-Exploration and Human Evolution, first published in 1987 and
+Exploration and Human Evolution, now in its third edition.

 A member of the Harvard College Class of 1966, Frank graduated magna cum laude and was elected to Phi Beta Kappa.
 He attended Oxford University on a Rhodes Scholarship, earning his M.Phil. in 1969.